 Methods to Setup MySQL BinLog Based Replication

 This article delves into both the manual and using Hevo methods in depth.
-You will also see some of the pros and cons of these approaches and would be able to pick the best method based on your use case.
+You will also see some of the pros and cons of these approaches and will be able to pick the best method based on your use case.
 Below are the two methods:

 You can follow these steps to manually set up MySQL BinLog Based Replication.
 The steps to set up MySQL Binlog Based Replication are as follows: